History of the Houston Astros: 2006 season

 After losing the World Series the Astros prepared for the offseason by signing Preston Wilson and moving Lance Berkman to first base, ending the long tenure by Jeff Bagwell.
 The Astros resigned pitcher Roger Clemens and traded two minor league prospects to the Tampa Bay Devil Rays for left-handed hitter Aubrey Huff and cash.
-In August 2006, Preston Wilson said that he wasn't getting enough playing time since Luke Scott returned from AAA ball with the Round Rock Express.
+In August 2006, Preston Wilson said that he was not getting enough playing time since Luke Scott returned from AAA ball with the Round Rock Express.
 In response the Astros released Wilson and the division rival Cardinals signed him for the rest of the season.
 After a dramatic last two weeks of the season, including a four-game sweep of the Cardinals, the Astros did not get to the playoffs losing their last game to the Braves, 3–1.
 The Astros had managed to win 10 of their last 12 games of the season, and all but erased what had been an 8 1/2 game lead by the front running St. Louis Cardinals.
 The Astros were within a 1/2 game of the Cardinals on Thursday September 28, but that is as close as the 2005 NL Champions would get.

-On October 1 Astros were the last remaining team that still had a chance to reach the 2006 postseason; consequently they were the final MLB team to be officially eliminated from playoff contention.
+On October 1, the Astros were the last remaining team that still had a chance to reach the 2006 postseason; consequently they were the final MLB team to be officially eliminated from playoff contention.

 On October 31, the Astros declined option on Jeff Bagwell's contract for 2007, subsequently ending his 15-year tenure as an Astro.
 Bagwell left his name well known in the Astros history books.
-On November 11, Bagwell files for free agency.
+On November 11, Bagwell filed for free agency.
 Finally to end his amazing career, Bagwell announced his retirement on December 15.

-On November 6, Roger Clemens and Andy Pettitte filed for free agency on Monday, five days before the Nov.
-11 deadline.
+On November 6, Roger Clemens and Andy Pettitte filed for free agency on Monday, five days before the November 11 deadline.

-On the complete opposite end of the spectrum, November 10, the Astros made a one-year deal with Craig Biggio worth $5.15 million to continue his march into the history books as he eyes 70 more hits to reach 3,000.
-This will mark Biggio's 20th season as an Astro.
+On the complete opposite end of the spectrum, November 10, the Astros made a one-year deal with Craig Biggio worth $5.15 million to continue his march into the history books as he eyed 70 more hits to reach 3,000.
+This marked Biggio's 20th season as an Astro.

 On November 24, the Astros signed outfielder Carlos Lee to a 6-year contract for $100 million, a franchise record.
 They also signed pitcher Woody Williams.